darrenjw/fps-course/exercises/Adt.md

 Map("a" -> 1, "b" -> 2) |+| Map("b" -> 3, "c" -> 4)
 ```

 Note that if for some reason you can't or don't want to use `sbt new`, there is an [example blank template](../app-template) available for you to copy, edit and import.
-Note that if you are using an IDE like IntelliJ, you should at least edit the project name in `build.sbt` before importing, as IntelliJ gets confused if you try to import multiple projects with the same name.
+Note also that if you are using an IDE like IntelliJ, you should at least edit the project name in `build.sbt` before importing, as IntelliJ gets confused if you try to import multiple projects with the same name.

+* Explore this repo/tarball.
+Have a browse around the directories to see what is available.

 ### 2. Paste fragments